It pays to spend less whenever you can, right? Well, not necessarily. There are some cases where the “less is more” principle doesn’t work.

 6. Avoiding car maintenance

-It’s imperative that you have the routine maintenance done on your car to keep it running.
+It’s imperative that you schedule routine maintenance to keep your car running.

 Postponing maintenance is the No. 1 car maintenance mistake, according to research by CarMD.com, which polled certified master technicians.
 Of the top 10 maintenance mistakes in the firm’s study, four of them were related directly to regularly scheduled car maintenance and could be avoided.

-Besides, avoiding the mechanic may shelter your wallet, but you could be putting your life at risk.
+Avoiding the mechanic may shelter your wallet, but could put your life at risk.

 7. Cutting back on nutritious food

-With the rising cost of some foods, like orange juice and beef, you may be tempted to reduce the presence of healthy foods like fresh produce in your family meals.
-Replacing nutritious food with less expensive fillers or processed foods can be bad for both waistlines and health.
+You may be tempted to reduce the presence of healthy, costlier foods like fresh produce in your family meals.
+But replacing nutritious food with less expensive fillers or processed foods can be bad for both your waistline and overall health.

 Need tips to reduce spending at the grocery store?
 Check out “9 Tips to Cut Your Grocery Bill by Up to 50 Percent.”
 We’ve also explained how to save when you’re spending on meat and how to make less expensive (but nutritious) food much more palatable.

 8. Frequenting deal websites

 These are what I like to call the forbidden fruit.
 When websites like Groupon and LivingSocial burst onto the online scene, Americans were in a frenzy.
 According to Forbes: